 To Protect and Preserve the Old Irish Goat

 The Old Irish Goat Society was originally formed on the Burren in Co.
-Clare in 2006, but efforts to save any Old Irish goats in the feral herds in that region were not successful.
+Clare in 2006, but despite significant volunteer efforts to save any Old Irish goats in the feral herds in that region, they were not successful.

 Ray Werner, one of the foremost experts on Old Irish and English goats.

 In 2014 a few of the goats were taken off the mountain and the National Herd Breeding Program was established.
 Science was required to prove the goats’s uniqueness through DNA studies.
 This was accomplished by first obtaining samples from the oldest examples of taxidermy specimens in museums and private houses and then next from live goats.
 Finally comparison studies with other goat breeds was done.
 This work has now been completed and the results clearly show that the Old Irish Goat in Mulranny is indeed a distinct Irish breed.

 Efforts to survey the Republic of Ireland and Northern Ireland for any remaining Old Irish type was undertaken but the results were generally not encouraging.
 Focus on the Mulranny herd has remained central along with work in South Armagh where fine examples of Old Irish type roam the hills in that area.

 Although the breeding program is not open to the public (except on special occasions) the Society established a visitors centre in Mulranny where information, exhibits, a documentary film and gift shop is available.

 Planning is underway for an Old Irish Goat Sanctuary in Mulranny.
 It will be a place where visitors can see this fine animal and learn about the role it has played in Irish heritage and the promise it holds for the future.